Essay guidelines

 Introduction tip

-If you find it hard to write the introduction first, you can write later when you finish your body paragraphs.Step 4: Write body paragraphs
+If you find it hard to write the introduction first, you can write later when you finish your body paragraphs.Step 4: Continue with body paragraphs

 You’ll present your arguments, evidence, and details in your body paragraphs: simply everything between your introduction and conclusion.